cicsdev/cics-java-liberty-app-deployment/README.md

 1. Download the sample as a [ZIP](https://github.com/cicsdev/cics-java-liberty-app-deployment/archive/main.zip) or by cloning this repository
 2. Import the two Eclipse [projects](projects) into CICS Explorer
 3. In the `com.ibm.cicsdev.jmx.httpendpoint.controller` web project, fix the Build Path if some libraries cannot be resolved.
-The Build Path needs to contain the following libraries: Java 8, CICS TS 5.5 with Java EE and Liberty, and the JAR file provided in *WebContent/WEB-INF/lib*
+The Build Path needs to contain the following libraries:
+   1. Java: Java 8 or Java 11
+      * **Note**: To use Java 11 in CICS 5.5 and CICS 5.6 you must apply APARs PH47221 and PH47565
+   2. The approriate ***CICS TS v.r with Java EE and Liberty*** library for the the version of CICS being used
+   3. and the JAR file provided in *WebContent/WEB-INF/lib*
+4. If compiling against CICS 5.6 or higher **LengthErrorException** will need to be added to the second catch in method ***controlLiberty*** of class `com.ibm.cicsdev.jmx.httpendpoint.controller`
 4. In the `com.ibm.cicsdev.jmx.wlpolicy.cicsbundle` bundle project, open the `resume_liberty_httpendpont.policy` policy
    1. Modify the bundle name in the `on_bundle_enabled` rule to match the chosen web application bundle whose status is to be monitored by the policy
    2. Modify the static data in the rule action if the HTTP endpoint ID does not match the default name of `defaultHttpEndpoint` used by the Liberty server.